Image Statistics Predict the Sensitivity of Perceptual Quality Metrics: Background and Proposed Methods

-Principles in Table~\ref{tab:principles} include: \textbf{(i) Information transmission for \emph{regular images} based on redundancy reduction}.
-This is at the core of principal component analysis~\cite{Hancock91,Buschbaum83}, independent components analysis~\cite{Olshausen1996,Bell97,hyvarinen2009natural} or in PDF equalisation~\cite{Laughlin81} or factorization~\cite{Malo10}.
-In all these cases, the PDF or the loglikelihood are key factors. \textbf{(ii)~Optimal representations for \emph{regular images} in presence of noise}.
-Noise may occur either in the front-end sensors~\cite{Miyasawa61,Atick90,Atick92} (optimal denoising), or in the internal representation~\cite{Lloyd57,Twer01} (optimal quantisation, or optimal nonlinearities to cope with noise).
-While in optimal denoising the solutions depend on the derivative of the loglikelihood~\cite{Raphan11,Vincent11}, optimal discrimination is based on resource allocation according to the PDF after saturating non linearities~\cite{Twer01,McLeod03,Series09,Ganguli11}.
-Bit allocation and quantization according to nonlinear transforms of the PDF has been used in perceptually optimized image coding~\cite{Macq92,Malo00}.
-In fact, both factors considered above (the PDF equalisation and the optimal nonlinearities to cope with inner noise) have been unified in a single framework where the representation is driven by the PDF raised to certain exponent~\cite{malo2006v1,Laparra12,Laparra15}. \textbf{(iii)~Focus on \emph{surprising images} (as opposed to regular images)} may also drive the sensitivity of the system.
-This critically different factor (surprise as opposed to regularities) has been pointed out for color perception~\cite{Gegen09,Wichmann02color}, and in visual saliency~\cite{Bruce06}.
+\textbf{(ii)~Optimal representations for \emph{regular images} in noise}.
+Noise may occur either at the front-end sensors~\cite{Miyasawa61,Atick90,Atick92} (optimal denoising), or at the internal response~\cite{Lloyd57,Twer01} (optimal quantisation, or optimal nonlinearities to cope with noise).
+While in denoising the solutions depend on the derivative of the log-likelihood~\cite{Raphan11,Vincent11}, optimal quantisation is based on resource allocation according to the PDF after saturating non linearities~\cite{Twer01,McLeod03,Series09,Ganguli11}.
+Bit allocation and quantisation according to nonlinear transforms of the PDF has been used in perceptually optimised coding~\cite{Macq92,Malo00}.
+In fact, both factors considered above (infomax and quantisation) have been unified in a single framework where the representation is driven by the PDF raised to certain exponent~\cite{malo2006v1,Laparra12,Laparra15}.

+\textbf{(iii)~Focus on \emph{surprising images} (as opposed to regular images)}.
+This critically different factor (surprise as opposed to regularities) has been suggested as a factor driving sensitivity to color~\cite{Gegen09,Wichmann02color}, and in visual saliency~\cite{Bruce06}.
 In this case, the surprise is described by the inverse of the probability (as opposed to the probability) as in the core definition of information~\cite{Shannon48}.

-The descriptors associated to the above probabilistic explanations have been found to positively (or negatively) correlate to the sensitivity in a number of observations with a restricted set of metrics~\cite{hepburn2022on}.
-However, that study did not consider other statistical descriptors of the signal that have been studied by classical vision science (last three columns of Table~\ref{tab:principles}).